CharlotteFree/excessiveSwitching/README.md

 The FIGURES directory contains all .png, .jpeg, .svg and Adobe Illustrator files for all figures in main and supplementary test.

-The MODEL_DIAGNOSTICS branch contains for each model comparison, including Q-Q plots and fitted vs model residual.
+The MODEL_DIAGNOSTICS contains for each model comparison, including Q-Q plots and fitted vs model residual plots.
+HGF model parameter recovery was computed for all subjects across 10 simulations.
+This data is a available in a .csv file.
+Correlations between actual and averaged simulated data using the same model parameters are reported and plotted in a heat map.

 Questions about code/data?
 See github repository for Suthaharan et al., 2021: https://github.com/psuthaharan/covid19paranoia or contact charlotte.freeland@yale.edu or praveen.suthaharan@yale.edu